-Panel A in Table 6 table shows stock returns to the sponsoring companies during the opening trading hours (9:30-11:30) and during the rest of the day (11:30-16:00) in the first trading day after home games of their sponsored teams.
+Panel A in Table 6 shows stock returns to the sponsoring companies during the opening trading hours (9:30-11:30) and during the rest of the day (11:30-16:00) in the first trading day after home games of their sponsored teams.
 Our variable of interest is the difference between these intraday returns.
-For the sample of unexpected outcome games, the average difference between the returns in the opening trading hours and the rest of the day after game wins is higher by 0.81 percent than that after game losses (t-statistic of 1.81).
+For the sample of unexpected outcome games, the average difference between the returns in the opening trading hours and the rest of the day after game wins is higher by 1.07 percent than that after game losses (t-statistic of 2.01).
 This indicates that not only game outcome affects sponsor stock return, but also that this impact is more widespread during the opening trading hours.
-A much stronger effect is found for playoff games; a difference of 3.4 percent, which is less significant in statistical terms (t-statistic of 1.54), likely due to the relative small sample.
-The Monday night games however do not exhibit any relation between intraday return pattern and game outcome.
-We view the relative strong price impact during the opening trading hours as a further evidence that the outcome of home games affects the market value of the sponsoring firms.
+A much larger effect is found for playoff games; a difference of 3.40 percent, which is less significant in statistical terms (t-statistic of 1.54), likely due to the small sample size.
+The Monday night games do not exhibit any relation between intraday return pattern and game outcome.
+We view the relatively strong price impact during the opening trading hours as a further evidence that the outcome of home games affects the market value of the sponsoring firms.
 As this impact can be consistent with both rational and behavioral market reactions, we turn our attention to the trading characteristics associated with the latter.